chrfrantz/NetLogo-Extension-DBSCAN/res/README.txt

-This archive contains the DBSCAN Extension for NetLogo, v0.3 (30.05.2019).
+This archive contains the DBSCAN Extension for NetLogo, v0.4 (08.06.2019).

+Key features:
+- Density-based clustering of turtles and patches by location and variables
+- Comprehensive support of NetLogo topologies
-Note: The new feature of this release (clustering patches - as opposed to just turtles - by variable) are only supported for NetLogo versions 6 and higher.
+- Note that the clustering of patches is only supported for NetLogo versions 6 and higher.

-For NetLogo 6.1 onwards, consider using the auto-installation feature (triggered by adding extension header 'extensions [ dbscan ]' to the model code and saving it) or the Extension Manager.
+For NetLogo 6.1 onwards, consider using the auto-installation feature (triggered by adding extension header 'extensions [dbscan]' to the model code and saving it) or the Extension Manager.
 For older versions, create a folder 'dbscan' in NetLogo's app/extensions folder and copy the jar files contained in this archive into that folder.
 You can use the provided demo